jgamblin/mana-common/README.md

 # What this does?

-It broadcasts 7 SSID's at one time using the [CanaKit Ralink 5370 Chipset USB Wireless Card](http://www.amazon.com/dp/B00GFAN498/).  \n
+It broadcasts 7 SSID's at one time using the [CanaKit Ralink 5370 Chipset USB Wireless Card](http://www.amazon.com/dp/B00GFAN498/).
-\n

 I have it configured to broadcast:
 + linksys